cylab-be/apt-graph/README.md

 cd core
 mvn clean install

-# build and run the batch processor to build the graph
+# to build and run the batch processor to build the graph
 cd ../batch
 mvn clean package
 ./batch.sh -i <proxy log file> -o <graph file>

+# there is a test file in src/test/resources
+# so you can test with
+./batch.sh -i ./src/test/resources/1000_http_requests.txt -o /tmp/mytest.ser

-# build and run the server
+# to build and run the server
 cd ../server
 mvn clean package
 ./start.sh -i <graph file>